tillabendum/survey/README.md

 FORMAT
 ======

-  Format string is a character sequence that is either charcters as is or escape sequences.
-Escape sequence starts with '%' symbol and terminates with one of those characters 'x' 'b' 'd' 'n'.
-Between % and termination character there is a decimal that state number of bits.
+  Format string is a character sequence that is either characters as is or escape sequences.

-  There is no way print '%' as is.

 Escape sequence format
 ----------------------

+  Escape sequence starts with '%' symbol and terminates with one of those characters 'x' 'h' 'b' 'd' 'i' 'n'.
+Between % and termination characters 'x' 'h' 'b' 'd' 'i' 'n' must be a decimal number that states number of bits in a field

+  'x' and 'h' terminators are equivalent

+  'd' and 'i' terminators are equivalent

+  There is no way to print '%' as is.

-  %4x -- 4 bits that must be converted to hexadecimal
+  %4x or %4h  -- 4 bits that must be converted to hexadecimal

   %1b         -- 1 bit that is represented as is

-  %8d -- 8 bits represented in signed decimal format
+  %8d or %8i  -- 8 bits represented in signed decimal format

   %6u         -- 6 bits represented in unsigned decimal format

   %3n         -- (nihil) 3 bits are not represented and dropped away

     1 0 1  0 1  0 1 1 0 1 = 685